Jacob Weinberg

-Jacob Weinberg (1 July 1879, Odesa – 2 November 1956 New York) was a Russian-born American Jewish composer and pianist who composed over 135 works for piano and other instruments.
+Jacob Weinberg (1 July 1879 – 2 November 1956) was a Russian-born American Jewish composer and pianist who composed over 135 works for piano and other instruments.
 He was one of the founders of the Jewish National Conservatory in Jerusalem before immigrating to the U.S. where he became "an influential voice in the promotion of American Jewish music" from the 1940s until his death.

 Life and career

-Weinberg was born in Odesa, Ukraine, to Dora and Wolf (Zev) Weinberg.
+Weinberg was born in Odesa, to Dora and Wolf (Zev) Weinberg.
 His family was middle class and his father was a merchant who died when Jacob was only 12.
 Jacob wrote an essay about how he had been sent to a synagogue to say the Kaddish prayer in mourning for his father.
 He wrote that he had not been raised in an Orthodox home and he was not familiar with the sounds of the Hebrew language in the prayer but he fell in love with the music of the language and the rhythm of the prayer.
 This sparked his interest in Jewish religion and Jewish music.

 His uncle was Peter Weinberg, a prominent translator of Shakespeare and Heine into Russian.
 Jacob completed law school at Moscow University, but he never practiced, preferring his piano studies.
-He studied at the Moscow Conservatory of Music from 1901-1906, under many prominent teachers including Taneyev and Ippolito-Ivanov.
+He studied at the Moscow Conservatory of Music from 1901 to 1906, under many prominent teachers including Taneyev and Ippolito-Ivanov.
+In 1910, he spent the year studying privately with Theodor Leschetizky.
 In addition, he studied composition for a year in Vienna, under Sergei Taneyev.
 He taught piano as well; among his students were Josef Yasser, with whom he remained friends for many years to come.

 Weinberg toured Russia as a pianist and also toured with Emil Rosenoff in their two-piano concerts from 1912 to 1916.
 He adapted Rachmaninoff's works to create a two-piano piece he called Rachmaniana.
 It was published and performed by Weinberg and Rosenoff.
 He was also very interested in preserving the unique melodies and music scales of Jewish religious and secular folk tunes.
 When the St. Petersburg Society for Jewish Folk Music was formed in 1908 by Joel Engel, Lazare Saminsky, and others, Jacob Weinberg and his Moscow-based peers formed the Moscow branch of this society.
 Then he returned to Odessa, where he taught at the Odessa Conservatory of Music.

 With the advent of the Bolshevik Revolution, Weinberg spent two months in prison and then fled with his wife Theresa (née Bernstein) and his only child, a son, Walter, in 1922 to Palestine (now Israel).
 There he composed the first Hebrew opera, The Pioneers (Hechalutz).
 It won First Prize in an international composition contest, sponsored by the Philadelphia Sesquicentennial.
 There was a performance in Jerusalem in April, 1925.
 He taught piano; among his students was the pianist Mordecai Sandberg.

-With the competition prize money of $1500, Weinberg took his family to New York.
+With the competition prize money of $1,500, Weinberg took his family to New York.